This recipe for Homemade Lentil Soup is an Italian classic. It’s a delicious, warming vegetarian soup that’s perfect for lunch or dinner.

 Instructions

-- In a large bowl, cover the lentils with boiling water and allow to sit for 15 minutes before draining.
+- In a large bowl, soak the lentils using one part dried lentils two parts boiling water and allow to sit for 15 minutes before draining.

 - In a large stockpot on medium heat, sauté the onions in the olive oil until translucent - about 10 minutes.